 Identifying opportunities ahead of time including renewals of existing contracts can allow you to create a pipeline of prospects, conduct go/no go assessments, and begin pre-engagement efforts and bid preparations long before a tender is even published.

-Join our free Business Development for Tenders webinar on Friday 9th November 1pm – 1.45pm for an in-depth discussion of how to take the initiative in your tendering activities, including how our Advance Tender Alerts tool can help.
+Access a free recording of our Business Development for Tenders webinar for an in-depth discussion of how to take the initiative in your tendering activities, including how our Advance Tender Alerts tool can help.